DJDanl/cpp-docs.pt-br/docs/dotnet/set-stl-clr.md

 ### <a name="remarks"></a>Comentários

-O tipo é um sinônimo para a *chave*de parâmetro do modelo.
+O tipo é um sinônimo para a *chave*de parâmetro de modelo .

 ### <a name="example"></a>Exemplo